Mumbai Matinee

 Mumbai Matinee is a 2003 Indian romantic comedy film directed and written by Anant Balani and starring Rahul Bose as a 32-year-old virgin.
 The film premiered on 26 September 2003 and was also released in the UK.
 Director Anant Balani died before the film was released on 29 August 2003.

 Plot

-Debu (Rahul Bose) is a 32-year-old advertising agent, but has a serious problem in that he is still a virgin.
-He meets Baba Hindustani (Vijay Raaz) in a hotel who promises to cure him of the teasing he gets from being a virgin.
-He later meets Nitin Kapoor, a film-maker (Saurabh Shukla) who later films him as he works out in the gym and other physical activities.
+Debu is a 32-year-old advertising agent but has a serious problem in that he is still a virgin.
+He meets Baba Hindustani in a hotel who promises to cure him of the teasing he gets from being a virgin.
+He later meets Nitin Kapoor, a filmmaker who later films him as he works out in the gym and other physical activities.
 Unaware of what is happening, Kapoor edits the film in such a way to give the impression of Debu as having sex.
-The film is released and becomes a box office hit and Debu quickly becomes a sex symbol.
-He later meets Sonali Verma (Perizaad Zorabian), a journalist, who helps him through his difficulties and they later fall in love.
+The film is released and becomes a box office hit, and Debu quickly becomes a sex symbol.
+He later meets Sonali Verma, a journalist, who helps him through his difficulties, and they later fall in love.